carlosVH22/finalproject/README.md

 This time series model provides a reliable short-term forecasting tool for restaurant visitor behavior, complementing the SQL analysis.
 Together, both approaches offer a robust foundation for data-driven decision-making in hospitality demand forecasting.

-> ✅ The full Python code and forecast script are available in the `forecasting/` folder.
+> ✅ The full Python code and forecast script are available.